mdev9/mdev9/README.md

 ## 🚀 About Me

-👋 Hello, I'm Marijn!
-I'm a passionate student at 42 Angoulême 🎓, diving deep into the world of programming and technology! 💻✨ My journey has been fueled by my love for entrepreneurship 🚀 and virtual reality (VR) 🎮.
+Diving deep into the world of programming and technology! 💻✨ Passionate about entrepreneurship 🚀 and virtual reality enthusiast.
 I believe in the power of innovative tech to change lives 🌍 and create amazing experiences 😎👌🔥.

 ## 💻 Projects